ambrop72/badvpn/README.md

 NCD only works on Linux.
 Tun2socks works on Linux and Windows.
 The P2P VPN works on Linux, Windows and FreeBSD (not tested often).

-## Installation

-Packages are available for NixOS (badvpn), Gentoo Linux (net-misc/badvpn), Arch Linux (community/badvpn) and Ubuntu (see Installation).
-A Windows build is available too.
-If you want to build BadVPN from source, see INSTALL or INSTALL-WINDOWS.

 ## License

 The BSD 3-clause license as shown below applies to most of the code.